epfllibrary/zotero-course/06-citation-styles/README.md

 ## Finding a style suiting your needs

-There are so many citation styles available for Zotero, some might suits your needs and taste better than others.
+There are so many citation styles available for Zotero, some might suits your needs and look better than others.
 If you want to look for another style, you can check the [Zotero Style Repository](https://www.zotero.org/styles).
 In this repository you can search citation styles by title, format and field.
 For each style, a preview is available.
 The repository is also directly searchable from Zotero.

 ## Adding a new style in Zotero